 $25 pesos: The face of the hero of the restoration, Gregorio Luperón.

 More detailed information in Spanish go to the Banco Central web site.
-They have not updated their information since 2008.

 Here in Dominican Republic we use the Metric System of Measurement as does most of the world.
 Here are some basic conversions that might be helpful

 1 Foot (ft) = 0.3048 meter (m)

 1 gallon = 3.785 Liters (1000 cm 3)

 1 mile per hour (US Statute) = 1.609347 kilometer per hour (km)